João Suassuna

 João Urbano Pessoa de Vasconcelos Suassuna, better known as João Suassuna (9 January 1886 – 9 October 1930) was a Brazilian politician from the Sertão region.
 He was the father of the playwright and author Ariano Suassuna.

 Biography

 Suassuna was born in Catolé do Rocha.
 From 1924 to 1929, he was the president of Paraíba, immediately before João Pessoa.
 Whereas Suassuna was the defender of agricultural Sertão culture, João Pessoa was a supporter of modernisation.
 His son Ariano wrote about the opposition between the two men:

-When Pessoa became president of his state, and Suassuna a deputy, the military were worried about this situation and declared part of Paraiba independent, which provoked the then President of Brazil, Washington Luís to intervene on behalf of the national government.
+When Pessoa became president of his state, and Suassuna a deputy, the military were worried about this situation and declared part of Paraíba independent, which provoked the then President of Brazil, Washington Luís to intervene on behalf of the national government.
 Pessoa was murdered on 26 July 1930 by a relative of Suassuna.

 On 9 October 1930 Suassuna was murdered in revenge in Rio de Janeiro where he had gone for a meeting with Washington Luís to try to find a solution to the social unrest in the sertão.